CurtisLeeBolin/avtc/README.md

   -d DIRECTORY, --directory DIRECTORY
                         A directory
   -f FILELIST, --filelist FILELIST
-                        A comma separated list of files in the current directory
-  --scale720p           Scale Videos to 720p.
+                        A comma separated list of files in the current directory --scale SCALE         Scale Videos to 720p or 1080p.
   -t, --transcode-force
                         Force file/s to be transcoded.

 Copyright 2013-2021 Curtis Lee Bolin <CurtisLeeBolin@gmail.com>
 ```

 * Change to the videos directory you want to transcode.